Saint Georges Invitational

 Framework: I get not wanting to advocate USfg action, I'm willing to give a little bit on the topicality issue on that front, but I do think an affirmative needs to largely be rooted in the resolution.
 Truth time, I was a total T-hack when I debated.
 So while I appreciate topicality, actually I love it, I usually find that negative teams don't do enough work on the T flow anymore.

 Counterplans: I'll vote for them.
 If there's going to be theory involved I want it clearly explained to me on both sides, not just giant blocks with a million different pre-written reasons why the CP is abusive.
 Stop, slow down, explain it to me.

 On kritiks: I haven't kept the most up to date on kritiks, and have never been big into philosophy, so I prefer more work be done on kritiks, particularly a decent summation or story telling about the kritik, rather than just reading tags and cards at me.
 Just like theory, slow down and explain it to me, I'll probably vote for it if I understand it.

 Feel free to ask any questions before the round.

 Chris Paredes Paradigm

-(Updated for Western JV/Novice Nats; see bottom of paradigm for LD)
+(Updated for Arms Sales Topic; see bottom of paradigm for LD)